 SQL Server collations

 SQL Server collations (SQL_*) provide sort order compatibility with earlier versions of SQL Server.
 The dictionary sorting rules for non-Unicode data are incompatible with any sorting routine that is provided by Windows operating systems.
 However, sorting Unicode data is compatible with a particular version of Windows sorting rules.
-Because SQL Server collations use different comparison rules for non-Unicode and Unicode data, you will see different results for comparisons of the same data, depending on the underlying data type.
+Because SQL Server collations use different comparison rules for non-Unicode and Unicode data, you see different results for comparisons of the same data, depending on the underlying data type.
 For more information, see SQL Server Collation Name (Transact-SQL).

 When you upgrade an English-language instance of SQL Server, SQL Server collations (SQL_*) can be specified for compatibility with existing instances of SQL Server.
 Because the default collation for an instance of SQL Server is defined during setup, make sure that you specify collation settings carefully when the following are true: